douglashill/douglashill.github.io/Content/-front-page.md

 - [Reading app](reading-app/): My simple app to save webpages to read later.
 The comfortable reading experience is paramount.
 This is my main side project.

-- [PDF Viewer](https://itunes.apple.com/app/pdf-viewer-by-pspdfkit/id1120099014?mt=8): A powerful app to read, search, and annotate PDF documents.
-I make this with my teammates at [PSPDFKit](https://pspdfkit.com/).
+- [PDF Viewer](https://apps.apple.com/app/id1120099014): A powerful app to read, search, and annotate PDF documents, made with my teammates at [Nutrient](https://www.nutrient.io/).

 - [Magic Spell](magicspell/): My handy Mac app to check spelling in many files at once.
 Not actively maintained.